 People who have sickle cell disease have mostly sickled red blood cells.
 These cells can get stuck and block blood flow through a blood vessel.
 That means red blood cells and oxygen can't flow to some parts of the body.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Adam Husney, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Martin H. Steinberg, MD - Hematology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Martin J. Gabica MD - Family Medicine Martin Steinberg MD - Hematology

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Martin Steinberg MD - Hematology